 The odd behavior started on day two

 I had no idea what was happening to him, but I knew one thing for sure – Murphy had to eat.
 He couldn’t fight this thing if he wasn’t eating.
-I knew how to syringe-feed a dog, bought some syringes from my local drug store and syringe-fed Murphy that second night.
+I knew how to syringe-feed a dog, bought some syringes and syringe-fed Murphy that second night.

 More odd behavior beginning day three

-- Murphy walked to a corner of the living room, and stood there like a statue staring at the wall.
+- Murphy walked to a corner of the living room and stood there like a statue staring at the wall.
 He did this repeatedly every day and night.